nextcloud/cookbook/docs/dev/frontend/hot-reload.md

 At the time of writing, you had to checkout the app to you `/apps` folder of Nextcloud and call `make composer`.
 This might change and we can only redirect any questions to the documentation of the `hmr_enabler` app.
+Finally, you might need to enable the app in your settings or via `occ app:enable hmr_enabler`.

 ## Build the app with hot reload enabled